Supporting tribal sovereignty and resilience for American Indians in the 21st century

 The exercise of American Indian tribal sovereignty over the past 30 years resulted in more economic growth and improved well-being for American Indians than during any other point in the more than 500-year history since contact with European colonists and settlers.
 Increased self-governance over tribal lands and resources created new economic and employment opportunities for American Indians and for non-American-Indians on or near tribal lands and resources as well.
 Yet tribal governments still face large hurdles before they can fully realize economic and political opportunities for their citizens.

-This virtual event will explore policy pathways that hold promise for improving outcomes for American Indians on reservation lands, such as supporting tribal sovereignty and industry innovation, reducing barriers to economic development, and improving data collection, as well as how new policies can strengthen climate mitigation and resilience efforts.
-It will feature Equitable Growth grantee Randall Akee, who will be joined in conversation with other researchers and policy experts.
+This virtual event explored policy pathways that hold promise for improving outcomes for American Indians on reservation lands, such as supporting tribal sovereignty and industry innovation, reducing barriers to economic development, and improving data collection, as well as how new policies can strengthen climate mitigation and resilience efforts.
+It featured Equitable Growth grantee Randall Akee, who was joined in conversation with other researchers and policy experts.

 Randall Akee, Associate professor, Department of Public Policy and American Indian Studies, University of California, Los Angeles (Native Hawaiian)